HMS-Core/hms-scan-demo/README.md

 ## Supported Environments
 Compile using Android Studio and JDK1.8
-Prepared a device running EMUI 3.0 or later£¬ adapted HMS APK 4.0.0.200 or later£¬
+Prepared a device running EMUI 3.0 or later, adapted HMS APK 4.0.0.200 or later

 ## Sample Code
 Scan kit demo provides four modes to adapt to the code scanning ability in different scenarios.